-Note: This will delete the image from the comment without affecting the comment text.
+This will delete the image from the comment without affecting the comment text.

-It will be good to add some comment posting guidelines on your site to let users know what kind of attachments they can upload.
+To avoid abuse of this feature, we recommend adding some comment guidelines on your site to let users know what kind of attachments they can upload.
 You can check WPBeginner’s comment policy page for an example.

 Due to the nature of images, you may want to moderate all comments before they appear on your site.
-You can do this by enabling comment moderation and notify users when their comment is approved on your site.
+You can do this by enabling comment moderation and notifying users when their comment is approved on your site.